Rendering a Sphere on a Quad

 // add just before the UnityWorldToClipPos line in the vertex shader

-worldPos += worldSpaceRayDir / dot(normalize(viewOffset), worldSpaceRayDir) * maxRadius;// usual clip space at the end of the shader
+worldPos += worldSpaceRayDir / dot(normalize(viewOffset), worldSpaceRayDir) * maxRadius;

 o.pos = UnityWorldToClipPos(worldPos);